Fellowships

 The very first Classical:NEXT Fellowship Programme took place with great success in 2016.
-Two institutions helped to facilitiate the Fellowship Programme for young composers and performing artists.
-PRS for Music Foundation and Codarts both selected three outstanding talents and enabled them to visit Classical:NEXT 2016 in Rotterdam to engage with more than 1,000 classical music professionals.
-Now in 2022, the Programme continues and Classical:NEXT now has five standing partnerships.
+Two institutions helped to facilitate the Fellowship Programme for young composers and performing artists: PRS for Music Foundation and Codarts both selected three outstanding talents and enabled them to visit Classical:NEXT 2016 in Rotterdam to engage with more than 1,000 classical music professionals.
+Since then, the Programme has continued to evolve and will welcome a total of seven partner institutions in 2024.

 Each fellow is paired with a seasoned professional who is also a Classical:NEXT veteran.
 The “Classical:NEXT Insiders” offer the fellows advice and bring them into personal contact with the Classical:NEXT community and with relevant individuals.